Pear vs Oval Cut Diamond: Which One to Choose?

 Oval Bezel Setting

-The bezel setting is also one which highlights the form and shape of the oval cut diamond, while safely securing the diamond in position.
+The bezel setting is also one that highlights the form and shape of the oval cut diamond, while safely securing the diamond in position.

 Oval Halo Setting